Your basket is empty

 Everyone.
 It’s used by artists at all ends of the creative spectrum from student filmmakers to creative agencies, right through to high level film VFX artists working on the latest blockbuster.

-Delve into the videos below to explore the killer features and learn how easy the transition to NUKE can be.
+Delve into the videos below to learn how easy the transition can be and find out what makes NUKE unique.

 This video series sheds light on the common questions new users ask when stepping up to NUKE.